vuejs/eslint-config-typescript/README.md

 Because of the complexity of the configurations, this package exports several utilities:

 - `defineConfigWithVueTs`, a utility function whose type signature is the same as the [`config` function from `typescript-eslint`](https://typescript-eslint.io/packages/typescript-eslint#config), but will modify the given ESLint config to work with Vue.js + TypeScript.
-- `vueTsConfigs`, contains all the [shared configruations from `typescript-eslint`](https://typescript-eslint.io/users/configs) (in camelCase, e.g. `vueTsConfigs.recommendedTypeChecked`), and applies to `.vue` files in addition to TypeScript files.
+- `vueTsConfigs`, contains all the [shared configurations from `typescript-eslint`](https://typescript-eslint.io/users/configs) (in camelCase, e.g. `vueTsConfigs.recommendedTypeChecked`), and applies to `.vue` files in addition to TypeScript files.
 - a Vue-specific config factory: `configureVueProject({ scriptLangs, rootDir })`.
 More info below.

 ### Minimal Setup